 The following building materials are limited to 25% of each façade along a frontage.
 They may also be used as a component of construction when not a surface finish material without limitation.
-These restrictions do not apply to multi-family attached dwellings when units on sublots.
+These restrictions do not apply to multi-family attached dwellings when units on sublots or to accessory buildings less than 1,000 square feet or greater than 250' from a street, platted right-of-way, or public open space establishing the frontage, as defined by Article 2 of this Ordinance.